MikeBeradino/Python-Blender-serial_comm/README.md

 # python_blender_serial
-Using blender to control arduino board via serial com.
+Using Blender to control a Arduino micro controller via serial communication.

-You need to install the python dependencies into the Blender python. (see https://blender.stackexchange.com/questions/56011/how-to-use-pip-with-blenders-bundled-python and https://blender.stackexchange.com/questions/81957/blender-2-78c-on-centos-python-environment)

 This is working on Linux/Mac using Blender v2.78.

-- Open your Blender /Contents/Resources//usr/lib/blender/2.78/python/bin/
+- Open your Blender /Contents/Resources/usr/lib/blender/2.78/python/bin/
 - Drop pip into bin folder (try the one in this repository) or Download get-pip.py
 - In the Blender console